 Why grow in soil?

 There are many reasons why soil is the best medium for weeds.
-It is ideal for germinating, transplanting, or letting the plant grow.
+It is ideal for germinating your weed plants, transplanting, or letting the plant grow.
 Here are the benefits, and disasters that could happen with using soil.

 Advantages of using soil